abhilashkrishnan/berlin-framework/README.md

 > Version 1.0 release is around the corner

-> Faster performance upgrade for Dependency Injection and Inversion of Control (IoC)
+> Working on improved and faster performance upgrade for Dependency Injection and Inversion of Control (IoC)

 ##Features